-During the year under review 5 (five) Board Meetings and 4 (four) Audit CommitteeMeetings were convened and held the details of which are given in the CorporateGovernance Report.
+During the year under review four (4) Board Meetings and four (4) Audit CommitteeMeetings were convened and held the details of which are given in the CorporateGovernance Report.
 The intervening gap between the meetings was within the periodprescribed under the Companies Act 2013 and the LODR.

 12] DECLARATION BY INDEPENDENT DIRECTORS

-All Independent Directors have submitted the declaration of Independence as requiredunder Section 149(7) of the Companies Act 2013 confirming that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 as well as LODR.
+All Independent Directors have submitted their declarations of Independence as requiredunder Section 149(7) of the Companies Act 2013 confirming that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 as well as LODR.

 13] BOARD EVALUATION

 In compliance with the provisions of the Companies Act 2013 read with the Rules framedthere under and Regulation 17 of the LODR the Board had carried out an annual performanceevaluation of its own performance the directors individually as well as the evaluation ofthe working of the Committees.
 The Board of Directors expressed their satisfaction withthe evaluation process.

 As required under Regulation 34(3) read with Schedule VI of the LODR a report onCorporate Governance along with the Certificate from the Statutory Auditors of theCompany regarding compliance with the conditions of Corporate Governance forms part of theAnnual Report.